WhitmanCS370/Frends-Audio-Archive/README.md

 However, this will not scale well.
 If we were to continue working on this project, we would need to rethink how we implemented this feature.
 We think that this project is a good use case for Sqlite, but there are likely better ways to implement fuzzy searching.
+Another big challenge was tying all of the GUI components together.
+We initially intended to do a chain of command pattern to have the different screens directly send information to eachother (homescreen -> search -> settings -> play), but due to the all of us learning the Kivy API, our seperate GUIs were not designed to be integrated seamlessly, and required an extra class to organize the seperate GUIs and fetch/send data to each screen.
+This was pretty challenging, especially since prematuraly closing any screen would not terminate the program, as the GUI manager would simply toggle to the next screen.
+So we needed a token system where each GUI would refresh the token when not exited early, allowing the program to halt early if needed.
+The manager also has to pass itself to each screen, so that each GUI can send data back to the manager to call the next screen with.
+We also ran into a program where some of the audio functions relied on temp files, which worked on linux, but were not tested until later on Windows, which can't edit temp files, so we had to figure out away around that.